-In an effort to revolutionize community engagement, Ziing is focused on connecting people to social activities organically, cutting through the noise experienced in most typical social media platforms by parsing the message of an event down to the “when” and “where” of what people are actually looking for in their fragmented social feeds.
+In an effort to revolutionize community engagement, our client is focused on connecting people to social activities organically, cutting through the noise experienced in most typical social media platforms by parsing the message of an event down to the “when” and “where” of what people are actually looking for in their fragmented social feeds.

-Ziing intends to foster a unique social dynamic and experience for everyone by making it easier for people to connect with those who share an interest in an event who are close enough to care about it and who most likely want to participate in it based on their interests.
+The goal of the mobile application is to foster a unique social dynamic and experience for everyone by making it easier for people to connect with those who share an interest in an event who are close enough to care about it and who most likely want to participate in it based on their interests.

-Architected and built both the native iOS and Android mobile applications
+- Architected and built both the native iOS and Android mobile applications

-Built the back-end layer in MongoDB and Nodejs in AWS
+- Built the back-end layer in MongoDB and Nodejs in AWS

-Used Scrum and Agile methodologies
+- Used Scrum and Agile methodologies

 AccelOne broke this project down into two phases and Sprints, each with three iterations:

-3) user acceptance testing (UAT)
+- User acceptance testing (UAT)

-To accomplish this workload, the work was split into seven (7) sprints, each encompassing three (3) weeks of work.
+To accomplish this workload, the work was split into seven sprints, each encompassing three weeks of work.
 After each sprint, a new deliverable was shared.

-Throughout the project, the Scrum Master and Product Owner consulted and collaborated in order to decide which user stories would be implemented across the different iterations of the project.
+Throughout the project, the scrum master and product owner consulted and collaborated in order to decide which user stories would be implemented across the different iterations of the project.
 As a result, essential project parameters were set in place, including weekly meetings and a near-constant level of communication between all members of the team.

 Once the initial phase was delivered, tested, and accepted, the second phase of the project was initiated.
-This phase involved a callback to previous work done in the iOS Application and Back-end.
+This phase involved a callback to previous work done in the iOS application and back end.
 We began finalizing functionality for each, while adding the required remaining functionality to complete the product, plus an Android native version of the application.
 We found we would require the UUIDs of the different devices where the application would be installed in order for internal testing.

 The technology stack was as follows:

-iOS Application was created using Native Objective C/Swift 2 application while Android was created using Native Java application.
+- iOS application was created using Native Objective C/Swift 2 application while Android was created using Native Java application.

-Back-end was made via Nodejs exposing endpoints in a full rest API.
+- The back end was made via Nodejs exposing endpoints in a full rest API.
 As for the frameworks for specific tasks, Passportjs was utilized for authentication while Mongoosejs was used for object modeling.

-Additionally, MongoDB was used for storing events, contacts and other documents required by the application.
+- MongoDB was used for storing events, contacts and other documents required by the application.

 The projected timeline was stretched to accommodate the release of the new iOS 10 and iPhone 7 frameworks, granting a clear competitive edge for the client at launch.

-AccelOne’s product outcome made a definite positive impact on the client and their business, offering a quality product that will lead to a positive impression on users, and a viable path to further investment and development.
+AccelOne’s product outcome made a definite positive impact on the client and their business, offering a quality product that will lead to a positive impression on users and a viable path to further investment and development.